rploeg/Azure-Digital-Twins-and-MXchip/README.md

 }
 ```

-### UDF - if humidity is above 50
+### UDF - if humidity is above 50 then...

 But we want to use also some rules in the javascript.
-For example when the humidity is higher then 50% the humidity space property need to be updated with that the humidity is too high in the room.
-We then can send a notification to the egress point of Azure Digital Twins, so we can create an action.
+For example when the humidity is higher then 50% the humidity space property need to be updated with "the humidity is too high in the room".
+We then can send for example a notification to the egress point of Azure Digital Twins, so we can create an action in for example Microsoft Dynamics Field Services to create a ticket.

 ```javascript
 function process(telemetry, executionContext) {